The medical and scientific community developed ways to model the COVID-19 outbreak and spread. But what did it all involve?

 MRC Epidemiology Unit

-Several of the staff at the MRC Epidemiology Unit – University of Cambridge are now helping directly with the COVID-19 crisis, working in clinical, public health or lab testing settings.
+Staff at the MRC Epidemiology Unit at the University of Cambridge helped directly with the COVID-19 crisis by working in clinical, public health or lab testing settings.

-Meanwhile, members of the unit’s global public health research team are leading efforts to crowdsource the translation of World Health Organisation facts on Coronavirus into as many African languages as possible.
+Members of the unit’s global public health research team led efforts to crowdsource the translation of World Health Organisation facts on the coronavirus into as many African languages as possible.

-The unit is also undertaking major COVID-19-related research.
+The unit also undertook major COVID-19-related research.
 Find out more about the unit’s response to COVID-19.

 MRC Lifecourse Epidemiology Unit

 The MRC Lifecourse Epidemiology Unit at the University of Southampton studies the risk factors and determinants of chronic musculoskeletal disorders, diabetes mellitus and the metabolic syndrome, and cardiovascular disease, across life from conception to old age.

 It also investigates potential underlying mechanisms and aims to translate these findings into novel strategies to improve human health.
 COVID-19 research now is a vital part of these studies.

 MRC Biostatistics Unit